BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 # Exercises

-### Write a method `to_initials` that takes in a person's name string and returns a string representing their initials.
+## TO INITIALS: Write a method `to_initials` that takes in a person's name string and returns a string representing their initials.

 Need to get the first character of their name --> split on the space